Methodology

 Manufacturer-Page Verification

 For candidates that pass category-fit, we attempt to confirm them on the manufacturer’s own page.
 We check that the URL resolves, that page content matches patent-distinctive vocabulary, and that a final language-model pass confirms the named product is actually hosted on that domain.
 Candidates that confirm get tagged Good Match.
-Candidates the AI ensemble agreed on but we couldn’t independently confirm get tagged Possible Match — both surface in your results.
+Candidates the models agreed on but we couldn’t independently confirm get tagged Possible Match — both surface in your results.

 Confirmation on the manufacturer’s own domain is the strongest evidence we surface.